Pneumonia In Infants: Causes, Symptoms & Remedies

-To take care of your baby at home:
+Here are some tips to take care of your baby at home.:

 Try running a cool-mist humidifier if the baby has bacterial pneumonia.

 Ensure he gets plenty of rest.

-- Refrain from giving them any cough medicines; they do not help with pneumonia.
+- Refrain from giving him any cough medicines; they do not help with pneumonia.

 How to Prevent Pneumonia

 The pneumococcal vaccine (PCV) is given to protect against pathogens that cause pneumonia, septicemia (blood poisoning) and meningitis.
 Several other vaccines are given for diseases such as diphtheria, Hib and whooping cough prevent pneumonia as well.

-- Maintain a Good Personal Hygiene: Keep your hands clean when you handle the baby and if you have a maid, who takes care, make sure they practice good hygiene.
+Keep your hands clean when you handle the baby and if you have employed a nanny for the baby, make sure she practices good hygiene.
 Cover your mouth when you cough and wash your hands and the baby’s hands often to prevent germs.
-Regularly sanitize toys, feeding bottles, utensils and other things that can accumulate germs.
+Regularly sanitize toys, feeding bottles, utensils, and other things that can accumulate germs.

-- Make The House a Smoke-Free Environment: If you or your partner smokes, try to stop.
+If you or your partner smoke, try to stop.
 If not, smoke outside the house staying far enough.
-Research shows that babies who are exposed to cigarette smoke fall sick more often and is more susceptible to illness such as asthma, colds, ear infections and pneumonia.
+Research shows that babies who are exposed to cigarette smoke fall sick more often and are more susceptible to illness such as asthma, colds, ear infections and pneumonia.